All Episodes

 Happy Hour #82: Bitch Rice

 Summary: The episode is an unscripted, free-flowing conversation that moves between light personal stories and heavier social commentary.
 It opens with anecdotes about a family trip to Sado Island and musings on the challenges of learning Japanese, then widens into discussion of rising anti-foreigner sentiment in Japan, often linked to economic strain and overtourism.
 The hosts explore recent political rhetoric, everyday annoyances like crowded trains, and how these reflect broader cultural shifts.
 They also touch on natural disasters such as earthquakes and extreme summer heat, the expanding role of AI in media and daily life, and slices of Japanese history and culture.
-The result is a candid, wide-ranging dialogue that blends lived experience with sharp observations about contemporary Japan.Sweet Sauce: Trevor's Outro: "Deep in Japan" (SUNO)Sanseito, DPP sharply increase their presence in Upper House The Sanseito Platform (English) Hokkaido lands gobbled up by Chinese moneyChinese intelligence activity abroadJapan Faces Prolonged Cyber-Attacks Linked to China’s MirrorFaceChina has spy in Japan intelligence agency, ex-detainee suggests in bookJapan records new all-time high temperature, 41.2 degreesHistory of Sado IslandNichiren on the Opening of EyesThe top 10 annoying foreign tourist behaviors on trains, as chosen by Japanese people【Survey】NHK Easy NewsTwo Grandmas Speaking Tsugaru-ben (Touhoku Dialect)Enjoying the show?
+The result is a candid, wide-ranging dialogue that blends lived experience with sharp observations about contemporary Japan.Sweet Sauce: Trevor's Outro: "Deep in Japan" (SUNO)Sanseito, DPP sharply increase their presence in Upper House The Sanseito Platform (English) Hokkaido lands gobbled up by Chinese moneyChinese intelligence activity abroadJapan Faces Prolonged Cyber-Attacks Linked to China’s MirrorFaceChina has spy in Japan intelligence agency, ex-detainee suggests in bookJapan records new all-time high temperature, 41.2 degreesHistory of Sado IslandNichiren on the Opening of EyesThe top 10 annoying foreign tourist behaviors on trains, as chosen by Japanese people【Survey】NHK Easy NewsTwo Grandmas Speaking Tsugaru-ben (Touhoku Dialect)Enjoying the Show?
 Please consider supporting us—every little bit helps keep the podcast going.
-And be sure to join the conversation on X (formerly Twitter) @DeepinJapanPod and Facebook.
-For all inquiries, you can reach us at deep.in.japan.podcast@gmail.com.Thanks for listening, fellow travelers of the ear.
-Yoroshiku and rockets. 🚀
+And be sure to join the conversation on X (formerly Twitter) @DogePunk2077 and Facebook.
+For all inquiries, you can reach us at deep.in.japan.podcast@gmail.com.Thanks for listening, fellow travelers of the ear. 🚀🚀 Yoroshiku and rockets 🚀🚀Yoroshiku and rockets. 🚀

 #17